akhoury/nodebb-plugin-import/write-my-own-exporter.md

         "_alternativeUsername": "u45alt", // OPTIONAL, defaults to '', some forums provide UserDisplayName, we could leverage that if the _username validation fails

-        "_password": '', // OPTIONAL, if you have them, or you want to generate them on your own, great, if not, all passwords will be blank

         // if you would like to generate random passwords, you will need to set the config.passwordGen.enabled = true, note that this will impact performance pretty hard
         // the new passwords with the usernames, emails and some more stuff will be spit out in the logs
         // look for the [user-csv] OR [user-json] tags to grep for a list of them
         // save dem logs
+        "_password": '', // OPTIONAL, if you have them, or you want to generate them on your own, great, if not, all passwords will be blank

         "_signature": "u45 signature", // OPTIONAL, defaults to '', over 150 chars will be truncated with an '...' at the end

         "_picture": "http://images.com/derp.png", // OPTIONAL, defaults to ''.
 Note that, if there is an '_piçture' on the 'normalized' object, the 'imported' objected will be augmented with a key imported.keptPicture = true, so you can iterate later and check if the images 200 or 404s

-        "_pictureBlob": "...BINARY BLOB...", // OPTIONAL, defaults to null "_pictureFilename": "123.png", // OPTIONAL, only applicable if using _pictureBlob, defaults to ''
+        "_pictureBlob": "...BINARY BLOB...", // OPTIONAL, defaults to null

+        "_pictureFilename": "123.png", // OPTIONAL, only applicable if using _pictureBlob, defaults to ''

         "_path": "/myoldforum/user/123", // OPTIONAL, the old path to reach this user's page, defaults to ''

         "_slug": "old-user-slug", // OPTIONAL

+		// obviously this one depends on implementing the optional getPaginatedGroups function "_groups": [123, 456, 789], // OPTIONAL, an array of old group ids that this user belongs to,

         "_website": "u45.com", // OPTIONAL, defaults to ''